 If you aren’t sure if a product or souvenir comes from an endangered animal, don’t buy it.
 Products are often mislabelled or not labelled at all.

-Read the label.
+Read the label or don’t buy it if there is no label and you don’t know what it’s made of.
 Some cosmetics, perfumes or creams are made with animal products like shark liver, sperm whale bile (ambergris), turtle oil, muskrat and beaver genitals (castor) and lac bugs (shellac).
 Endangered animal parts can also be found in medicines, toothpaste, shampoos and even wine.
 Some traditional medicines may contain rhino horn, tiger penis, or bear bile that is painfully pulled from bears kept in tiny cages.
 No matter the use, the exploitation of endangered animals can harm the recovery of a species.

 Check the menu.
 Restaurants sometimes have hidden cruelty in their menu items or serve endangered wildlife species.
 Don’t buy shark fin soup, frog legs, or sea turtle meat, and don’t be fooled by exotic drinks like coffee beans from civet cats (kopi luwak).